 Our palates have changed considerably since our teenager years…

-This adult version is nothing like the Kraft Mac and cheese of yesteryear.
+This adult version of quick 15 minute mac and cheese is nothing like the Kraft Mac and cheese of yesteryear.
 It’s creamy, without cream, smacks of cheesy deliciousness and rounded out with the addition of loads of freshly milled black pepper, al denté pasta and smothered in Parmesan and butter that coats the pasta and delivers spoonfuls of comforting cheesy coated pasta.
 You just want to keep tucking in!

 There’s no making of a béchamel sauce or baking in the oven.
 Everything is made in a pan within 15 minutes, go to whoa.

 The result is creamy, cheesy , peppery and completely delicious spoonfuls of pure comfort food.

 Hop into your tracky dacks or pj’s and spoon this comfort food right into your mouth.
 Mmmm!
 Absolutely delicious, warming and comforting in the same mouthful.

 Just 5 simple ingredients for 15 minute mac and cheese

 The butter needs to be cold (not room temperature) and added piece by piece so it emulsifies.
 This is how you get a thick, creamy sauce versus a broken, oily sauce where the butter hasn’t emulsified.
 Margarine just won’t cut it here, or anywhere else, for that matter.

 Your pepper absolutely needs to be freshly ground to release the fabulous aromas.
 Blooming gently in the butter releases the peppers flavour….please don’t even think of making this pasta with pre ground pepper as the simple ingredients need to be first rate.

 Your pasta needs to be made from strong durum wheat.
 Any small shape will work.
 Think elbows, cavatelli, cavatappi or orecchiette.